 The North Fork is a magical place.
 Our dream led us here to a life of farming – getting dirty every day, sleeping like a rock at night, planning and more planning, and meeting lots of great people.
 We could not be luckier!

-|Holly Holly is a member of the Long Island Farm Bureau Board of Directors, served as Vice President of the Greenport Farmers’ Market Board, helped start the Riverhead Indoor Farmers Market launched in February of 2014, and is the self-appointed “Social Chair” for small farmers on the East End.
+|Holly Holly is a past member of the Long Island Farm Bureau Board of Directors, served as Vice President of the Greenport Farmers’ Market Board and helped start the Riverhead Indoor Farmers Market launched in February of 2014.
 From 2005 – 2009 she was a member of the Nature Conservancy’s Young Professionals Board in New York City and she remains an active supporter of the Nature Conservancy’s Mashomack Preserve.
 Prior to farming, she was at McKinsey & Company, Inc. Contact Holly: firstname.lastname@example.org|

-|Chris Chris, a native of North Carolina, has lived in New York for over 20 years.
-He’s a former Bank of America corporate and investment banker, but prefers the life of a farmer including getting dirty every day, sleeping like a rock at night, planning and more planning and meeting lots of great people.
+|Chris Chris, a native of North Carolina, has lived in New York for over 30 years.
+He’s a former Bank of America corporate and investment banker, but prefers the life of a farmer.
 In Januray of 2014 he was elected to the Board of Directors of NOFA-NY serves as Treasurer.
 Contact Chris: email@example.com|